Siegel-Lab/BioSmoother/Manual.md

 While the pip installation will install the latest stable release, this type of installation will install the newest, possibly untested version.
 Note that this approach does still use pip to install the latest stable release of libBioSmoother and libSps, the two backend libraries behind Smoother.
 To also install these two libraries on your own, you will have to clone the respective repositories and install manually from them using the `pip install -e .` command.
 Then you can install Smoother using `pip install -e . –no-deps` to install Smoother without adjustments to the dependencies.

-## Command organization into main and subcommands
+## Command organization
+.. index:: help, subcommands

 Smoother has multiple sub-commands, all of which interact with an index directory.
 An index contains the genome, its annotations, as well as the datasets to be analysed and visualised.
 Each of the subcommands is designed to perform one specific task on the index.
 For example, there are the `init` and `serve` subcommands that can be called as follows:

 	biosmoother init ...